Frequently Asked Questions About Dual Enrollment

 In an AP course, you must pass the AP end-of-course exam to be eligible to apply for college credit once you graduate from high school.
 Each college or university has specific qualifications for accepting AP courses as college credit.

 Yes, please check the course list page for each school for specific course deadlines and information.
-The Dual Enrollment registration form and participation agreement form must be submitted to UNC Extended Campus office no later than the add deadline for the term in which the student is attending the course.
+Your account creation, participation agreement form and course registration must be completed no later than the add deadline for the term in which the student is attending the course.

 No. Federal and state financial aid is awarded to those students who have earned their high school diploma or GED, have been accepted to UNC and declared an aid-eligible degree.
 The good news is that Dual Enrollment courses are offered at a much lower rate per credit hour than traditional college classes.